7 Habits of very organized people

-- Executives waste six weeks per year searching items
+- Executives waste six weeks per year searching for items.

 3. They write things down

-- From a master list of things to do determine the priorities for the next day.
-This may include planning the most effect routine to use to accomplish the tasks, the route driven to see a client or considering high and low energy cycles in the day and planning tasks accordingly
+- Make a master list of things to do to determine the priorities for the next day.
+This may include planning the most effective routine to use to accomplish the tasks, the route driven to see a client or considering high and low energy cycles in the day and planning tasks accordingly.

-4. They don’t allow papers/ e-mail to pile up.
+4. They don’t allow papers/e-mails to pile up.

 - The average worker sends and receives over 190 messages each day.
 Approximately 60 e-mails can be processed each hour.
 Learn how to use e-mail effectively in order to limit the number of e-mails received and sent each day.